Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: In Quest of an ``Ideal" Approximation Scheme

-This requirement means that the scheme must be capable for application to general quantum-systems and for arbitrary strength of interactions.
-Thus, e.g. it should be applicable to quantum mechanics, many-body systems and quantum-field theory both in the non-relativistic and relativistic domains and for arbitrary coupling strength, thus encompassing both the perturbative- and non-perturbative domains as per standard nomenclature.
-(This criterion is in contrast to ``system-specific methods" which are focused on the specific system under study and often for achieving high level of accuracy.)
+(i)\textit{General Applicability and the Universality of the Scheme}: This criterion necessitates that the scheme be applicable to a wide range of quantum systems and accommodate interactions of arbitrary strength.
+For instance, it should be relevant to quantum mechanics, many-body systems, and quantum field theory in both non-relativistic and relativistic contexts.
+This stands in contrast to "system-specific methods," which are tailored to particular systems and often prioritize high accuracy.
+Furthermore, the \textit{scheme should be applicable for arbitrary strength of interaction}, thereby covering both perturbative and non-perturbative domains as per standard nomenclature.\\